NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 To select `configuration.nix` in the working directory, specify the configuration file as an argument:[^nixosrebuild]

+[^nixosrebuild]: On NixOS you can create a virtual machine using `nixos-rebuild build-vm -I nixos-config=./configuration.nix`, which wraps the original command.

 ```shell-session
 nix-build '<nixpkgs/nixos>' -A vm -I nixos-config=./configuration.nix
 ```